 Medicare Advantage plans do all of the following:

-- Replace Traditional Medicare Parts A & B. An advantage plan works as your primary insurance instead of Medicare.
+- Offer an alternative way to get your Medicare Part A & B benefits.
+A Medicare Advantage plan works as your primary insurance instead of Original Medicare and must offer, at the least, the same level of benefits as Original Medicare.
 You must pay all your deductibles, copays, coinsurance and your Medicare Part B premium.

 - Are network plans.
-Since they are HMO and PPO plans, there may be restrictions on which doctors and hospitals you can use.
+Since they are Health Management Organization (HMO) and Preferred Provider Organization (PPO) plans, there may be restrictions on which doctors and hospitals you can use.

 - Funded by government subsidies and policyholder premiums.
-This is critical because as government appropriations get cut, premiums will increase as benefits decrease.
+This is critical because as government appropriations get cut, premiums may increase as benefits decrease.